Manaslu Base Camp Hike Cost 2026-2027: Distance, Difficulty & Complete Budget Guide

 Why Autumn is Objectively Best:

 Crystal-clear skies with 85-95% visibility give you perfect mountain photography opportunities every day.
 Weather patterns are stable due to high-pressure systems, making conditions predictable and reliable for planning.
 The temperature ranges from -10°C to -5°C, which is ideal for physical exertion without extreme cold risk.
-Most critically, NMA permits cost only $175 (versus spring's $350, a $175 per-person difference!).
-Success rates are highest at 85-90%, meaning your training pays off.
+Success rates are highest at 85-90%, meaning your training and preparation have the best chance of paying off.

-Best Autumn Month: October combines peak clarity, optimal temperature, and settled weather patterns.
+Best Autumn Month: October combines peak clarity, optimal temperatures, and settled weather patterns.

 Recommendation: Autumn is the CLEAR WINNER for most trekkers.
-Superior weather, best value, highest success rate.
+Superior weather, excellent visibility, and the highest success rates make it the best season for the Manaslu Base Camp Trek.

 Why Some Choose Spring:

-Best Spring Month: April offers peak rhododendron bloom and clearest spring weather.
+Best Spring Month: April offers peak rhododendron blooms and generally favorable trekking conditions.

 Why NOT Winter: